 - Students who are at increased risk for severe COVID-19 should discuss their international travel plans with their health care provider.

 “Student international travel” includes all university-sanctioned international travel engaged in by admitted undergraduate, graduate, or professional degree- or certificate-seeking students including credit- and non-credit-bearing experiences; this includes group and individual international programs and experiences facilitated by the Global Education Office (GEO),by other units, or undertaken independently by an individual student as a part of their education.

 Students may face unpredictable circumstances accessing medical care if they get sick or injured in their host country.
 Routine health care and emergency medical services may be impacted by COVID-19 at the destination.

-	VCU will continue to monitor guidance from the CDC, U.S. Department of State, and Virginia Department of Health, as well as the destinations’ offices of foreign affairs and ministries of health to make recommendations regarding VCU’s programs abroad.
+VCU will continue to monitor guidance from the CDC, U.S. Department of State, and Virginia Department of Health, as well as the destinations’ offices of foreign affairs and ministries of health to make recommendations regarding student international travel and VCU’s programs abroad.
 In the meantime, students are encouraged to explore virtual global learning program options and visit the Navigating COVID-19 Abroad website for ways they can maintain momentum in planning their study abroad experience.

 VCU Parking and Transportation offers several long-term and temporary parking accommodations for students.
 View details at parking.vcu.edu/parking/students.